veslin23000303/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: Sushiendar M
+Developed by: VESLIN ANISH A
-RegisterNumber: 212223040217
+RegisterNumber: 212223240175
 */
 import pandas as pd
 df=pd.read_csv("Employee.csv")